sajox/snurr/docs/documentation.md

 ## Gateways

 Only branching/forking exclusive, event-based and inclusive gateways need to be added.
 If a gateway name is given then every gateway with same name and type will use the same closure.
-Register a gateway by **name** (if it exist) or by **id** if no name was given, and return the outgoing sequence flow taken by **name** or **id**.
+Register a gateway by **name** or by **id**, and return the outgoing sequence flow taken by **name** or **id**.
 No merging/joining gateway need to be added from the BPMN diagram with only one output.

 Same gateway can do both join and fork instead of using two separate gateways.
 The latter is recommended for clarity. (i.e two gateways)